The CMB Cold Spot under the lens II: Lensing signatures in polarization and cosmic texture footprints: Introduction

 \section{Introduction}

 Upcoming ground-based CMB experiments promise a transformative leap beyond \textit{Planck}, delivering arcminute-scale resolution and high-fidelity polarization maps \cite{SimonsObservatory:2025wwn, macinnis2024cosmological}.
-Among them, the Simons Observatory (SO) will deploy a suite of small- and large-aperture telescopes on Cerro Toco beginning in 2025, targeting noise levels of $\Delta_T\simeq2.6\,\mu{\rm K}\cdot\mathrm{arcmin}$ and beam sizes as small as $1\hbox{--}2'$ at 90–280 GHz \cite{SimonsObservatory:2025wwn}.
+Among them, the Simons Observatory (SO) deployed a suite of small- and large-aperture telescopes on Cerro Toco in 2025, targeting noise levels of $\Delta_T\simeq2.6\,\mu{\rm K}\cdot\mathrm{arcmin}$ and beam sizes as small as $1\hbox{--}2'$ at 90--280 GHz \cite{SimonsObservatory:2025wwn}.
 These specifications unlock multipoles up to $\ell\!>\!3000$ in polarization and $\ell\!>\!4000$ in temperature, whereas \textit{Planck} is noise-dominated for $\ell\!\gtrsim\!1000$ in polarization and $\ell\!\gtrsim\!1800$ for temperature \cite{Planck:2019nip}.
-Crucially, high signal-to-noise ratio (S/N) measurements of the $\rm{EE}$ and $\rm{TE}$ power spectra enable lensing estimators that combine temperature and polarization, boosting sensitivity to arcsecond-scale lensing effects, and hence to exotic physics that imprints weak yet coherent patterns on the microwave sky.
+Crucially, high-S/N CMB temperature and polarization maps will sharpen the sensitivity of lensing estimators to arcsecond-scale deflections, enabling searches for exotic physics that imprints weak but coherent patterns on the microwave sky.

-In this work we introduce a generalized lensing quadratic estimator that exploits both $\rm{EE}$ and $\rm{TE\!+\!ET}$ non-diagonal correlations, augmenting the standard temperature pipeline presented in \cite{Owusu:2022etl}.
-The formalism is agnostic to the underlying mass distribution, and capable of measuring lensing profiles with $\lesssim\!10''$ typical deflection angles, as expected from compact sources such as clusters, voids and, central to this study, collapsing cosmic textures, with high significance ($\sim3\sigma$) using SO data.
+In this work we extend the standard temperature pipeline presented in \cite{Owusu:2022etl} to a template-amplitude estimator that uses temperature, polarization and cross-correlation off-diagonal modes.
+Rather than reconstructing an arbitrary lensing field, the pipeline projects the quadratic lensing response onto a localized profile.
+This makes it agnostic to the detailed mass model while remaining optimized for weak, coherent signatures, such as the $\lesssim\!10''$ deflections expected from clusters, voids and, central to this study, collapsing cosmic textures.